nullfoxh/PlateBuffer/README.md

 ## How does it work

 To display auras on a nameplate we need to identify the nameplate first.
-This is done by targeting a unit, mouseovering a nameplate, by unit name (only for players) or raid target markers.
+This is done by targeting a unit, mouseovering a nameplate or by unit name (only for players).
 If a unit walks offscreen or you turn the camera so that the nameplate is hidden, it needs to be identified again before auras can be shown!

 Spell durations and DRs are tracked by listening to the UNIT_AURA event as well as combat log events.
 A database of spell durations and debufftypes is utilized for this.